kevinnowland/mercury-demo/README.md

 This is a test of [mercury](https://github.com/mljar/mercury), which is a way to use Jupyter notebooks as semi-interactive dashboards.
-It could be useful for showcasing a small project, as the interface which it develops is split in half, with the left side containing parameters for the notebook and the right side displaying notebook contents, either hiding the cells and just showing outputs or including the cells as well.
+It could be useful at least for showcasing a small project, as the interface which it develops is split in half, with the left side containing parameters for the notebook and the right side displaying notebook contents, either hiding the cells and just showing outputs or including the cells as well.

-The big con is that when changing parameters, the notebook reloading process is extremely slow.
-In my opinion, the present state of mercury is fine for proof of conceept / demonstration purposes but not yet suitable for production dashboarding.

 ## Running locally